MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/planning-your-desktop-cosa-database-submission.md

   If you don’t provide an auto-connect order, Windows will ask the user to choose an APN, which could introduce user error.
 We recommend that the auto-connect order be specified.
 In this case, the user sees the **Friendly Name** of the APN in Windows Connection Manager.

-### APN database and COSA considerations

-Note the following for both COSA and APN database.

 - Changes provided by the OEM will take precedence over the default COSA database included in Windows.

 - The **Country/Region** and the **Operator** entries in the spreadsheet are used to determine whether this is an update to an existing APN or a request for a new APN.
-If the **Country/Region** and the **Operator** fields match content that already exists in the APN database, the entries will be deleted and replaced with the entries that you list in your spreadsheet.
+If the **Country/Region** and the **Operator** fields match content that already exists in the COSA database, the entries will be deleted and replaced with the entries that you list in the MOCP.

-    >[!NOTE]
+    > [!NOTE]
-    >Because the previous entries will be deleted, it is important to list all APNs for the **Operator** and **Country/Region** combination, including the ones that are not changing.
+    > Because the previous entries will be deleted, it is important to list all APNs for the **Operator** and **Country/Region** combination, including the ones that are not changing.

-    For example, when the following values are entered in a row in the spreadsheet:
+    For example, when the following values are entered in the MOCP:

     ```syntax
      Operator: Contoso
      Country/Region: Argentina
     ```

-    All entries currently in the COSA connectivity database that match the following format will be deleted and replaced with the row in your spreadsheet for that **Operator** and **Country/Region** combination:
+    All entries currently in the COSA connectivity database that match the following format will be deleted and replaced with data for that **Operator** and **Country/Region** combination:

     ```syntax
     <Operator name="Contoso (Argentina)">
     ```

-- If the **Operator** and **Country/Region** entries do not match content that already exists in COSA or the APN database, a new APN is created.
+- If the **Operator** and **Country/Region** entries do not match content that already exists in the COSA database, a new APN is created.

-    For example, if the following values are entered in a row in the spreadsheet:
+    For example, if the following values are entered in the MOCP:

     ```syntax
     Operator: Contoso